dasante78/StockEnv/README.md

 Documentation available soon ;)

-StockEnv is compatible with: Python 3.6+
+StockTrainer is compatible with: Python 3.6+

 ## Getting Started
 The core of algorithm is the model, here is a simple LSTM model to based on 5 days of stock data to predict the next